Cycle Syncing 101: What It Is And How to Start

 If you know when your last period started, you can use that as Day 1 and count from there.
 Apps help, but even a calendar + notes app combo works just fine.

-The Lazy Girl's Breakdown: Eat, Move, and Plan by Phase
+The Breakdown: Eat, Move, and Plan by Phase

 🌿 Menstrual Phase (Days ~1–5)